john12gate/isidore/README.md

 ### Client

-A GraphQL client example built with the following technologies:
+A GraphQL client built with the following technologies:

 -   *apollo-client*.
 A state management library for JavaScript apps.
 You write a GraphQL query, and Apollo Client will take care of requesting and caching